mamuz/MamuzContentManager/README.md

 This module is based on [`DoctrineORMModule`](https://github.com/doctrine/DoctrineORMModule) and be sure that you have already [configured database connection](https://github.com/doctrine/DoctrineORMModule).

-Create databas tables with command line tool provided by [`DoctrineORMModule`](https://github.com/doctrine/DoctrineORMModule):
+Create database tables with command line tool provided by [`DoctrineORMModule`](https://github.com/doctrine/DoctrineORMModule):

 ### Dump the sql to fire it manually